enkidevs/curriculum/JavaScript/Core/quirks-ii/weak-vs-strict-equality-operator.md

 *Strict Typing*

 The strict equality operator is expressed as `===`.
 It works as `==`, but without type coercion:
 ```
 ""  ===  "0"    // false
 0   ===  ""     // false
 false === "0"   // false
 " \t\r\n" === 0   // false
 ```
+Note: ` \t\r\n` are special characters that you might see in strings.
+All of them are whitespace, under one for or another. `\t` represents a tab (multiple space characters), while `\n` - carriage return -  and `\s` - line feed - are new line characters (they are not exactly the same and are even used together - CRLF).

 ---
 ## Practice